When Eating Out: Healthiest Options To Look For

 - Specials – Often the daily specials mean the ingredients are fresh and new and sometimes local to your restaurant area.

 Interested in more customized and tailored nutrition information just for you?
-Schedule an appointment with our Nutritionist, Lindsay Kluge, M.Sc, CNS, LDN and get started today!
+Contact our office at (804) 977-2634 to schedule an appointment with our Nutritionist, Lindsay Kluge, M.Sc, CNS, LDN and get started today!